Fighting climate change is a priority for the Parliament. Below you will find details of the solutions the EU and the Parliament are working on.

 Limiting global warming: a matter of 2°C increase

-Data from the Copernicus Climate Change Service shows that 2018 was also one of the three warmest years on record for Europe.
+Data from the Copernicus Climate Change Service shows that 2019 was also the warmest year on record for Europe.
 The majority of evidence indicates that this is due to the rise of greenhouse gas emissions produced by human activity.

 This is why the international community agrees that global warming needs to stay well below a 2°C increase.